 The ECR process provides for review, investigation and response to alleged unethical practices or behavior deviating from the established ICF Code.
 It is intended to serve as a “model of excellence” for the fair review of complaints concerning the ethical conduct of ICF Members and ICF Credential-holders.

 If you have an ethical complaint against an ICF Member or ICF Credential-holder, we invite you to download and review an information packet and sample form before completing the online complaint form.

-To ensure the integrity of ICF-accredited programs and protect consumers of coaching education, ICF Coaching Education has a stringent Code of Conduct and a Program Complaint process.
-If you wish to file a formal complaint against an ICF-accredited Coaching Education provider, please follow the links below.
+To ensure the integrity of ICF-accredited organizations and protect consumers of coaching education, all organizations are bound by a stringent Code of Conduct and are bound by the Accreditation Complaint process.

 The Independent Review Board (IRB) oversees ICF’s Ethical Conduct Review (ECR) process.
 ICF is committed to providing a forum where individuals can bring complaints about alleged breaches of the Code of Ethics by ICF Members and Credential-holders.
 ICF adopted a policy and set of procedures that provide for review of, investigation of and response to alleged unethical practices or behavior deviating from the Code of Ethics.
 IRB members undertake this process in accordance with the ECR process.
 For more information on the IRB or ECR process, please view the section below for Ethical Conduct Review process.
 Selection for this team is a competitive process including an application and verbal interview.

 Chair: Carrie Hopkins-Doubts, PCC (USA)

 Vice Chair of Development: João Luiz Pasqual, MCC (Brazil)

-Vice Chair of Operations: Kathy Taberner, PCC (Canada)
+Vice Chair of Operations: Cecilia Engquist, PCC (USA)

 ICF’s Ethical Conduct Review process, Program Complaint process and trademark management activities all help promote the integrity of the coaching profession and the ICF brand.
 Each year, ICF publishes a report providing an overview of these activities during the prior fiscal year.